22soulfan/WhirlyOS/README.md

 A curated repository for building **WhirlyOS Linux**, based on Debian.

+> **Releases:** SoulFrame is the only desktop edition released.

 > **Copyright Notice:** I forked this repository from hirohamada2014, who is the original owner of WhirlyOS. hirohamada214 was my old GitHub account, but I moved to a new one and forked this repo.

 WhirlyOS wraps a Linux base in a playful, ADHD-aware shell—complete with simple interfaces, and seamless access to browser-based learning tools across desktop and embedded platforms.
 It has the features of the screen time limit to keep you free from distraction and be healthy.

 > ### **Note:** I made lots of attempts to build WhirlyOS using 0x OS Builder.
 I have to test with Cubic next!
 >
-> i386 compatibility releases only!
+> amd64 and i386 releases only!

+## New desktop editions

+New editions will expect to release around 2026

 ---